Meet the Board

 Attorney at Murtha Cullina LLP in the health care and nonprofit organizations practice areas

-Julia advises a variety for-profit and nonprofit health care providers on health care regulatory, employment and corporate issues.
+Julia advises a variety of for-profit and nonprofit health care providers on health care regulatory, employment and corporate issues.
 She also assists nonprofit organizations on matters including governance, tax exempt questions and operational issues.

 Prior to joining Murtha Cullina LLP, Julia taught legal research and writing to first year law students as a teaching fellow at American University Washington College of Law, where she had graduated with her Juris Doctor degree.